eanguianopita/home/content/publication/ruiz-porras-2020/index.md

   effects of the pandemic and its effects on production and employment levels.
 A forecast is presented for the main indicators of the Mexican economy, as well as the potential risks that could limit economic recovery.
-publication: '*Economics, Health and Public Policy*'
+publication: 'Economics, Health and Public Policy.
+Ch.1, pp. 11-32.'
 url_pdf: https://www.cucea.udg.mx/include/publicaciones/coorinv/pdf/EconomiaSaludyPoliticasPublicas.pdf
 ---